web-240-john-douglas/iop-5xx/README.md

    - alt should be full name

- - Update h1 in header to: Brian Savage
+ - Update h1 in header to: John Douglas

  - Update tagline in header to: ...inspired innovative technology leader & follower.